vibansal/hapcut/README.md

+## Note that [HapCUT2](https://github.com/vibansal/hapcut2) has replaced hapCUT.
+It is faster and more accurate than HapCUT for all types of sequence data.

 HAPCUT, version 0.7, Vikas Bansal (vibansal@ucsd.edu), last modified: March 25 2014

-HapCUT2 is now available from https://github.com/pjedge/hapcut2

 ## Introduction